 A study published by the Proceedings of the National Academy of Sciences of the United States of America suggests that not getting enough sleep affects the balance of leptin and ghrelin in the brain, which are the hormones that regulate appetite.
 It concludes that as individuals remain awake, they tend to eat more than they need as “a physiological adaptation to provide the energy needed to sustain additional wakefulness” (Source).

-Although the recommended daily amount of sleep for the average adult is 7 to 9 hours, athletes are advised to sleep for as much as 10 hours a night (Source).
-The National Sleep Foundation highlights four reasons for this recommendation, saying that more sleep means athletes would be faster, it would boost their intensity, improve their mental strength, and increase their co-ordination.
+Although the average adult’s recommended daily amount of sleep is 7 to 9 hours, athletes are advised to sleep for as much as 10 hours a night (Source).
+The National Sleep Foundation highlights four reasons for this recommendation, saying that more sleep means athletes would be faster.
+It would boost their intensity, improve their mental strength, and increase their coordination.